Valentin271/DeezerKodi/README.md

 # DeezerKodi
 This is an unofficial Deezer addon for Kodi.
 It works **only for premium account** (Deezer API doesn't allow streaming for free accounts).
-This addon works for personal and family accounts (usable profiles) It supports access to your playlists.
+This addon works for personal and family accounts (profiles are usable).
+It supports access to your playlists.
 Searching for tracks, albums and artists is also implemented.
-It does not allow for browsing the chart and radio at the moment, but it may be implemented in the future (let me know if you're interested).
+Let me know if there is a particular feature you want to see implemented.
-Tracks are played in 128kb resolution only as that's the max available bitrate for TVs from Deezer.
+Tracks are played in 128kb resolution as that's the max available bitrate for TVs from Deezer.

 # Installation